bobg/subcmd/Readme.md

 ```

 Subcommands may have sub-subcommands and so on.
+Subcommands may also be implemented as separate executables.
+(See the documentation for [Prefixer](https://pkg.go.dev/github.com/bobg/subcmd/v2#Prefixer).)

 This is a layer on top of the standard Go `flag` package.